kckecheng/cheatsheets/code_utils.rst

   # - default: builtin parser, support asm, c/c++, java, php, yacc;
   # - ctags: use exuberant-ctags as parser, support more than 40 x languages;
   # - new-ctags: use universal-ctags as parser, support more than 100 x languages;
-  # - pygments: use pygments(apt install python3-pygments or pip install pygments) as parser, support more than 300 x languages;
+  # - pygments: use pygments(apt install python3-pygments) as parser, support more than 300 x languages;
   # - native-pygments(recommended): use builtin parse for asm, c/c++, java, php, yacc and pygments for others;
   export GTAGSLABEL='native-pygments' # or gtags --gtagslabel=native-pygments
   find . -type f ! -type l -name "*.[chS]" > gtags.files